 This course introduces the students to the basic choreography used in musical theatre.
 A lecture-demonstration and performance format will be observed.
 May be repeated for credit.
+Cross-credited with THR 1196.
+Only one credit hour will be awarded for MUS 1196 and THR 1196.
 Fall.